tiagossa1/xdev-project/README.md

 ## Installation

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to change the following environment variables to your .env file:

-- `API_KEY` (on web site)
+- `VUE_APP_API_URL` (on web site; once you run the Web API, change it here)
 - `DB_USERNAME` (on web API)
 - `DB_PASSWORD` (on web API)